somerandomsequence/csci-4831-7000-dsp/projects.md

 Q1: Is the population size of pikas declining or increasing in the last 20 years?
 Q2: Is the observed population size of pikas correlated with rainfall, average temperature, or drought?

-The data I hope to use is collected by the Front Range Pika Projact (FPPP) at http://www.pikapartners.org/cwis438/websites/FRPP/Home.php?WebSiteID=18
+The data I hope to use is collected by the Front Range Pika Projact (FRPP) at http://www.pikapartners.org/cwis438/websites/FRPP/Home.php?WebSiteID=18

 I plan to use historic weather data from National Weather Service stations.